-An hourly variation of eBC can be seen in Fig. 1011, which shows a rather similar diurnal pattern at all the locations.
-The hourly average eBC concentrations sharply rose between 7 10 during the mornings due to the morning traffic. eBC reached the The highest concentrations at were reached between 9-10 after which the concentrations decreased assumably due to smaller traffic rates and more efficient dilution by the convective boundary layer.
-The afternoon rush hour around 16 was 445 only visible as a small bump in the data.
-A clearer Another rise in concentration was observed late in the evening around 21-23.
-This increase was much less compared to the morning peak-seen in eBC.
-The increased eBC-levels at nightduring the evenings are probably caused by accumulation of pollutants in a more stable atmosphere.
+An hourly variation of eBC can be seen in Fig. 11, which shows a rather similar diurnal pattern at all the locations.
+The eBC concentrations sharply rose during the mornings due to morning traffic.
+The highest concentrations were reached between 9-10 after which the concentrations decreased due to smaller traffic rates and dilution by the convective boundary layer.
+Another rise in concentration was observed late in the evening around 21-23.
+This increase was much less compared to the morning peak.
+The increased levels during the evenings are probably caused by accumulation of pollutants in a more stable atmosphere.
 Also, local wood combustion emissions, for example, evening activities at the close by community garden, can increase the eBC levels.
-Similar diurnal patterns have been observed by previous studies during the warm period at traffic and urban background sites (Sahu et al., 2011; (Backman et al., 2012; Luoma et al., 2021b; Sahu et al., 2011)).
+Similar diurnal patterns have been observed by previous studies during the warm period at traffic and urban background sites (Sahu et al., 2011; Backman et al., 2012; Luoma et al., 2021b).

-Figure 1011.
+Figure 11.
 Hourly variation of eBC concentrations.
 In the boxplot every sensor has 24 boxes going from 00-23 where the box describes the hour of the day.
-In the plot the middle line shows the median, "+" shows mean, top of box 75th percentile, bottom of the box 25th percentile and top and bottom whisker the last points within 1.5 times the interguartile range.